-After the pipe system has been emptied, media residue may still be present inside the device.
-In the case of hazardous media, this could result in serious injury.
+After the pipe system has been emptied, media residue can still be present inside the device.
+In the case of toxic or hazardous media, this could result in serious injury.

-- When removing (de-installing the device from the pipe system), always wear personal protective equipment. - All requirements specified in the media safety data sheet must be observed in accomplishing the work task. - Residue of hazardous media in the device can result in serious injury.
+- When removing (deinstalling the device from the pipe system), always wear personal protective equipment. - All requirements specified in the media safety data sheet must be observed in accomplishing the work task. - Residue of toxic or hazardous media in the device can result in serious injury.